rsetton/me-ica_qc/README.md

 # me-ica_qc
 Quality checking for ME-ICA processed ME data.

-Preface: this is a super clunky (but usable!) script that pastes together typical QC steps for any fMRI data and outputs a pdf report for easy viewing.
+<b>Preface:</b> this is a super clunky (but usable!) script that pastes together typical QC steps for any fMRI data and outputs a pdf report for easy viewing.
 The hope is to return to this and make it more generalizable.
 For now please use and adapt as you see fit.

-Requirements (for now):
+<b>Requirements (for now):</b>
 -ME-ICA processed data
 -afni
 -fsl